EvanGee/CCSDS_FileDeliveryProtocol/README.md

 - UT_address
     This is an Underlying Transmission address.
 For example, in an IP stack, this would be an IP4 Ip address.
-This value is a decimal represenstation of an IP address.
+This value is a decimal representation of an IP address.
 This particular one is 127.0.0.1.

 - UT_port
     This os an Underlying Transmission port.
-For example, in an IP stack, this would be a 16 bit value -- like port 8080.
-Combinded with the UT_address, together they form a complete UT address.
+For example, in an IP stack, this would be a 16 bit value -- like port 8080. combined with the UT_address, together they form a complete UT address.
 The one above would be equal to 127.0.0.1:1111.
 This is an unsigned integer (16 bit) value